-The tea-room occupies another part of the great barn behind the house and specialises in home-cooked fare made from fresh ingredients, with a selection of soups, flans, salads, puddings and cakes appearing on the menu.
+The Barn Cafe occupies another part of the great barn behind the house and specialises in home-cooked fare made from fresh ingredients, with a selection of soups, flans, salads, puddings and cakes appearing on the menu.

 Families are especially welcome at Trerice.
 A Toddlers Table in the barn provides plenty of entertainment whilst the grown-ups enjoy their meal in peace; there is a free quiz available for the tour of the house, and a popular orchard trail.